SAN FERNANDO VALLEY BRANCH – CALIFORNIA WRITERS CLUB

 PLEASE NOTE THIS PRESENTATION WILL BE ON ZOOM, BUT WE WELCOME THOSE WHO WISH TO PARTICIPATE IN PERSON.
 WE MEET AT THE SABAN WELLNESS CENTER AT THE MOTION PICTURE & TELEVISION FUND (MPTF)

-While Kirsten will be joining us via Zoom on the big screen at the MPTF, we encourage you to attend in-person to meet and talk about your work with other members over snacks and drinks.
-Looking forward to seeing you there!
 All members of the CWC-SFV will receive a Zoom invitation to this presentation.
 Members of other CWC branches should contact Zoom host, Anat Wenick, by noon on April 5th at SFV.CWC@gmail.com for an invitation to register.
 Guests may purchase admission at www.cwc-sfv.org by noon on April 5th.
 After purchasing admission, guests will receive a Zoom invitation.
 We regret we cannot accommodate late requests.

 Guest Payment Via Zelle: sfv.cwc@gmail.com